-The entire free vs paid website builder topic has been a hot issue for a while now.
+The entire free vs paid website topic has been a hot issue for a while now.
+The answer is more than the sum of its money.
 However, it does remind me of a mental approach that has often served me well.
 I wanted to share it with you.

 A financial adviser once gave me an analogy.
 He said each part of our lives is like a bucket.
 Those buckets had labels like vacation, retirement, college, car, etc. We each have a limited amount of money but we have the choice of which bucket we place our money.
 The trick is deciding which bucket is right for us.

 When we are trying to fill every bucket we have to make choices.
 Sometimes those choices are hard.
 Therefore, it becomes tempting to go for the least expensive choice.
 “Free” is a wonderful, and tempting, price tag.